help-me-mom/ng-mocks/README.md

   // beforeEach(() => TestBed.configureTestingModule({{
   //   imports: [MockModule(MyModule)],
   // }).compileComponents());
-  // but MyComponent wasn't mocked for the testing purposes
+  // but MyComponent was not mocked for the testing purposes
   // and we can simply pass it to the TestBed.

   it('should render content ignoring all dependencies', () => {